cristianbanarescu/iOS-Development/CocoaPodsDemo/README.md

 ## Purpose

 This project is an iOS application created using SwiftUI.
-It includes a basic animation created using Lottie iOS. (https://github.com/airbnb/lottie-ios)
+It includes a basic animation created using Lottie iOS (https://github.com/airbnb/lottie-ios), integrated with the help of CocoaPods.

 ## Implementation